holozeros/minimal-linux-desktop/README.md

 # minimal linux desktop
+Here we will build a desktop environment from source to learn Linux.
 This OS is build according to Linux From Scratch 11.0 book and install with pacman-5.0.
-Here we will build a desktop environment from source to learn Linux.
-It is based on the LFS Book, with the difference being the include of pacman and ABS(arch build system) as a package manager.

               This repository is still incomplete !!!